rorosaurus/project-mc2-led-purse/README.md

   * If you want to daisy-chain from this display, it's missing an output socket and ribbon cables:
     * SMT 2x8 Male IDC Socket: [AliExpress](https://www.aliexpress.com/item/32989866598.html)
     * 16P IDC Cable (might have come with your panel): [AliExpress](https://www.aliexpress.com/item/32873766356.html)
-* [PCB I designed to drive HUB75 panels with an ESP32](https://github.com/rorosaurus/esp32-hub75-driver) (I hope to sell this on Tindie shortly for < $10)
+* [PCB I designed](https://github.com/rorosaurus/esp32-hub75-driver) to drive HUB75 panels with an ESP32: [Buy on Tindie!](https://www.tindie.com/products/18357/)
   * This part is optional, but *greatly* simplifies your wiring!
   * Female Pin Header 2X8 (connects this driver to the HUB75 panel): [Amazon](https://smile.amazon.com/gp/product/B07VJ3JCLT/), [AliExpress](https://www.aliexpress.com/item/32747224548.html)
   * If you don't want to use my PCB, you can wire the display yourself manually using dupont connectors following `ESP32_FORUM_PINOUT` from [MatrixHardware_ESP32_V0.h](https://github.com/pixelmatix/SmartMatrix/blob/teensylc/src/MatrixHardware_ESP32_V0.h)
 * ESP32-DEVKIT-V1: [Amazon ($7)](https://smile.amazon.com/gp/product/B07Q576VWZ/), [AliExpress ($4)](https://www.aliexpress.com/item/32902307791.html)

-Total cost should be <$20 for a 32x16 scantype LED panel, with Wifi/BT, powered by micro-USB, capable of playing gifs, scrolling text, and FastLED!
+Total cost should be ~$20 for a 32x16 scantype LED panel, with Wifi/BT, powered by micro-USB, capable of playing gifs, scrolling text, and FastLED!

 # Software